-Steven L. Davis is the PEN USA award-winning author of four books and the editor of two more.
+Steven L. Davis is a PEN USA award-winning author of four books and the editor of two more.
 His new book, co-written with Bill Minutaglio, is THE MOST DANGEROUS MAN IN AMERICA: Timothy Leary, Richard Nixon & the Hunt for the Fugitive King of LSD, scheduled for release in 2017.

 His previous books include Dallas 1963, co-written with Bill Minutaglio and winner of the PEN USA Award for Research Nonfiction.
 He is also the author of the acclaimed books, J. Frank Dobie: A Liberated Mind and Texas Literary Outlaws: Six Writers in the Sixties and Beyond.

 He is a speaker and has given talks across Texas and the country.
-His published articles and reviews have appeared in Slate, the New Republic, the Daily Beast, the Texas Observer, Southwestern American Literature, Texas Books in Review, and the Southwestern Historical Quarterly.
+His published articles and reviews have appeared in Slate, the New Republic, the Daily Beast, Texas Observer, Southwestern American Literature, Texas Books in Review, and the Southwestern Historical Quarterly.

 He lives with his family in the Texas Hill Country.